MoA Business Academy

-The next cohort will commence in autumn 2022.
-Register your interest.
+The anticipated next cohort will commence in February / March 2022.
+Register your interest to receive more informataion.

 The Associates Leadership Series is an initiative by the Museum of Architecture that provides leadership and business skills training for Associates of architecture practices.
 It is also a forum to share experiences and learn insights from industry peers.

 This educational opportunity is designed to connect participants with knowledge and resources to better understand their leadership style and improve how their leadership serves their practice and colleagues.
 It is designed specifically for the essential role of the Associate, or the mid to senior level architects and professionals in the built environment industry.
 Each session includes presentations and activities to introduce leadership, communication and business concepts to participants.
 It includes industry-specific research and examples in each session.
 It will also include discussion amongst participants to learn from each other’s experiences at different practices.

 The programme is developed and delivered by Russell Pollard, a leadership development and workplace culture consultant for architecture practices.